Ford GPA

 The Ford GPA "Seep" (Government 'P' Amphibious, where 'P' stood for its 80-inch wheelbase), with supply catalog number G504, was an amphibious version of the World War II Ford GPW jeep.
-Over 12 thousand were made and they served with Allied forces in the many theatres of WW2, including the Pacific, Eastern front, and from D-day to the end.
+Over 12,000 were made, serving with Allied forces in World War II, from D-day onwards, throughout Europe and the Pacific theatres.
 After the war as surplus they found many niche roles, and today examples can be found in museums collections or at military history shows.

 Design features concept was similar to the larger and successful DUKW amphibious 2-ton truck were used on the GPA, but unlike these and the jeep, the 'seep' was not as successful a design.
 It was considered too slow and heavy on land, and lacked sufficient seagoing abilities in open water, due mainly to its low freeboard.
 Despite this it did have widespread use across the theatres of WW2.

 The Soviet Union received one third of the total GPA production under Lend Lease, and were sufficiently satisfied with its ability to cross calmer inland waters, that they produced their own influenced variant GAZ-46 based on operations and feedback with the Ford GPA.